Skip to main content

 People

 With a corporate history spanning more than 100 years and generations of loyal customers and employees, we understand the importance of long-term relationships.
-The COVID-19 pandemic greatly tested our resilience.
-As we were forced to find new ways to work together and communicate, it was our strong relationships that allowed us to prevail.
-While the world recovers, we have renewed appreciation for the human connections that tie us to our employees, customers and communities.
+It was our strong relationships that allowed Amica to prevail as America and the insurance business experienced seismic changes over the decades.
+We continuously find new ways to do business, and leverage the human connections that tie us to our employees, customers and communities.

 Amica’s simple formula of respecting others and keeping promises starts with our employees.
-These values are reinforced through our focus on equitable employment opportunities and robust benefits for our more than 3,400 employees.
+These values are reinforced through our focus on equitable employment opportunities and robust benefits for our thousands of employees.

 When it comes to our customers, our mutual structure allows us to focus on their needs.
 In a world of often-anonymous interactions, Amica offers a more personal touch.
 That’s why more than one in three of our policyholders have been insured with us for more than 20 years.
 This speaks to our willingness and ability to adapt to their changing needs – and to constantly improve and reimagine ways to serve them better.